LaunchCodeEducation/web-fundamentals/tutorials/hello-flask/README.md

 currentMenu: tutorials
 ---

-## Build a Development Web Server
+## Build a Development Web Application

-In this tutorial, we'll configure and build a web server.
+In this tutorial, we'll configure and build a web application.
 The configuration will be the hard part.
 When we're done, we'll be able to visit the server in our browser, and it will display this heartening message: